stewartrule/Backbone-Inquiry/README.md

 ### byLength

-get all users that have exactly 5 characters in their name
+Get all users that have exactly 5 characters in their name

 ```coffeescript
 fiveLetterNames = users.byLength name: 5